 by Doug Waddill

-Doug Waddill is a program manager for the Institute for Non-Profits of Excellence for Memphis Music Initiative.
+Doug Waddill is a program manager for the Institute for Non-Profit Excellence for the Memphis Music Initiative.
 He worked as the Director of Education for the Greater Houston YMCA as well as a former elementary school principal.
-He loves seeing how all non-profits can find ways to work together to create opportunities for youth leadership.
+He loves seeing how all non-profits can find ways to work together to create opportunities for youth leadership, learning, and development.